Kyrylo Stetsenko: Kyiv Theological Academy and Seminary

 Finishing his school education in 1897, Stetsenko began to attend the Kyiv Theological Academy and Seminary.
 Many of his original choir works composed made during this period.

 An important milestone in his development as a composer was his acquaintance with Mykola Lysenko, which later grew into a friendship.
 Stetsenko first met the Ukrainian composer in 1899 and became part of Lysenko's choir as a singer and an assistant-conductor.
 The young composer was greatly honoured when, during the opening ceremony of the monument to Ivan Kotliarevsky in Poltava, Lysenko's choir performed Stetsenko's composition Burlaka.

 Mykola Lysenko would introduce Stetsenko to his circle of intellectuals saying "This is who will replace me after my death.
-Some of these people were Mykhailo Starytsky, Lesya Ukrainka, Vasyl Stefanyk, Mykhailo Kotsiubynsky, Olena Pchilka, Volodymyr Samiylenko, Mykola Arkas, Ivan Steshenko, Hnat Khotkevych, and many others.
+Among those people were Mykhailo Starytsky, Lesya Ukrainka, Vasyl Stefanyk, Mykhailo Kotsiubynsky, Olena Pchilka, Volodymyr Samiylenko, Mykola Arkas, Ivan Steshenko, Hnat Khotkevych, and many others.

-Completing his studies in 1903, Kyrylo Stetsenko decided to work as a music teacher, music critic, church conductor and composer, rather than immediately becoming a priest.
+Completing his studies in 1903, Kyrylo Stetsenko decided to work as a music teacher, critic, church conductor and composer, rather than immediately becoming a priest.